InSourceIO/InSourceIO.github.io/_posts/articles/2018-03-20-google-cloud-platform-part-1.md

 The problem is that deploying to Standard using the config that worked on Flexible, I can't connect to a Cloud SQL datasource.
 My app fails to deploy and start up successfully.
 Something is missing.
 And attempting to figure it out via Google was not working.

 Somehow, at the end of it all (after nearly a month of procrastinating because this problem was so frustrating to work out), I found the [spring-cloud-gcp project][6].
 After looking at the source code, I think I've worked out the missing piece, but it's still a theory.
-However, the simple fix was to add a starter from this project to my classpath, which effectively adds `spring-cloud-gcp-autoconfigure`.jar containing an implementation or two of `CloudSqlJdbcInfoProvider`, whatever that is.
+However, the simple fix was to add a starter from this project to my classpath, which effectively adds `spring-cloud-gcp-autoconfigure.jar` containing an implementation or two of `CloudSqlJdbcInfoProvider`, whatever that is.

 I added the following to my Gradle build: